Mobile Menu

 If we had to choose, our choice Disney Monorail Hotel would be Disney’s Contemporary Resort!!
 Though you can’t go wrong with any of the resorts and their awesome pools, amenities, and dining options, there are a few reasons we made this choice.

 Number one, obviously, is its proximity to the Magic Kingdom!
-This is the only resort you can walk to Magic Kingdom from!
+The walk to Magic Kingdom takes less than 10 minutes from here!
 Though we enjoy all aspects of this “ultra-modern” resort with outstanding views and breathtaking pools, we recommend staying in the original building, as opposed to Bay Lake Tower, for the full original Disney experience.

 Additionally, you have a range of options here, meaning nearly any group can be accommodated!
 From the small Garden Wing room that sleeps three guests to the club level two-bedroom suite that sleeps eight, they will welcome you!
 Once you settle in to your room, you can enjoy the Electrical Water Pageant!!